-Psychiatric Service Dog for Social Anxiety in Michigan
+Psychiatric Service Dog for Social Anxiety Disorder — ADA Guide

-Social anxiety disorder (social phobia) substantially limits major life activities and qualifies for a Psychiatric Service Dog in Michigan under the ADA.
-A trained PSD provides barrier work, grounding, and anxiety alerts — enabling Michigan residents to navigate public spaces across the state.
+Social anxiety disorder (social phobia) substantially limits major life activities and qualifies for a Psychiatric Service Dog under the ADA.
+A trained PSD provides barrier work, grounding, and anxiety alerts — enabling individuals to navigate public spaces nationwide.

 | Feature | Psychiatric Service Dog (PSD) | Emotional Support Animal (ESA) |